Summer term 2

 Homework is sent home every Wednesday and is due on Monday of each week.

-Our topic this term is Paws, Claws and Whiskers
+Our topic this term is Kingdoms and Castle

 Our library day is Tuesday